turtton/PacketFixer/README.md

 # PacketFixer

-fix vanilla command argument types and remove test command to to avoid error in proxy server like velocity.
+fix vanilla command argument types and remove test command to avoid error in proxy server like velocity.

 # Build